Trading symmetry for Hilbert-space dimension in Bell-inequality violation: Bounding quantum values of Bell inequality allowed by symmetric correlations and symmetric strategies

 \section{Bounding quantum values of Bell inequality allowed by symmetric correlations and symmetric strategies}

 Let $\mathcal{B}(\mathcal{H})$ be the set of operators acting on $\mathcal{H}$.
-Given a bipartite Bell inequality specified by the coefficients $\vec{\beta}$, our goal is to obtain its maximal value over all possible symmetric quantum strategies (SQSs) of local Hilbert space dimension upper bounded by $d\le D$, i.e.,
+Given a bipartite Bell inequality specified by the coefficients $\vec{\beta}$, our goal is to obtain its maximal value over all possible symmetric quantum strategies (SQSs) of local HSD upper bounded by $d\le D$, i.e.,